Frequently Asked Questions (FAQ)

 You are encouraged to apply for your nonimmigrant student visa as soon as you have your I-20.
-To ensure you get an early and timely date you may apply at any time.
+To ensure you get an early and timely date you may apply at anytime.
 However, a student visa may be issued no more than 120 days prior to the start date mentioned on your I-20.

 Q.3 I received my visa, when should I travel?

-For your initial entry, you may only enter the United States within 30 days of the beginning of the course of study stated on your I-20, regardless of when your visa was issued.
+You may only enter the United States within 30 days of the beginning of the course of study stated on your I-20, regardless of when your visa was issued.